was probably born in or near Verona, in northern Italy.

 Nearly all the biographical information about him comes from his own poetry, which survived in just one

 equestrian status, his father numbering

 familiarity with Greek literature and culture suggests that he received the traditional education of a wealthy Roman.

 Links with Caesar

 Suetonius tells us that Catullus offended Caesar with one of his poems, but that Catullus apologised, and Caesar quickly forgave

-Most of his datable poetry falls into the decade between 60BC (24) and 50BC (34).
-Between 57BC (27) and 56BC (28) he was in
+Most of his poetry appears to have been written in the decade between 60BC (24) and 50BC (34).

 Lesbia in his

 The fact that there are no references to events after 54BC (30) in his poetry seems to support the ancient biographical tradition that he died young.